mkhanhvo/Turnover-Rate-Analysis-Across-Periods-HR-Domain-SQL/README.md

 Production Technician I shows a structural upward trend, **rising from 2.63% (2012) to 13.04% (2016)**.
 In contrast, Production Technician II experienced a **one-time spike at 24.24% (2013)** before stabilizing, while Production Manager II **peaked at 25% (2012) but remained around ~11% afterward**.
 The findings indicate sustained attrition pressure primarily in Production Technician I.

-## Final Conclusion & Recommendations
+## 🔎 Final Conclusion & Recommendations

 Based on the insights above, the following strategic actions are recommended for HR Team:

-### 1️⃣ Growth-Driven Attrition, Not Structural Instability
+### 1️⃣ Growth Driven Attrition, Not Structural Instability
 Turnover peaked in 2015 (10.34%) during rapid workforce expansion, then stabilized as growth slowed.
 This suggests attrition was largely associated with scaling pressure rather than systemic retention failure.

 ### Key Actions